Classes of registration

 Client-architect agreements

 Written agreements between architects and clients must be entered into prior to the provision of architectural services.
-These agreements are commonly called a ‘client-architect agreement’ (CAA) and they must contain specific information.
+These agreements are commonly called a ‘client-architect agreement’ (CAA) or 'client agreements', and they must contain specific information.

 Conflicts of interest